DIALECTICAL BEHAVIOR THERAPY (DBT)

 Building Your Toobox

 DBT Skills Groups aim to increase client capabilities by teaching techniques and reviewing assigned practice homework to reinforce learning.
 At NCFWC, we offer DBT Skills Groups for those enrolled in Comprehensive DBT (DBT Group - Comprehensive) as well as a DBT Skills Groups for those wanting to learn the techniques as part of another type of treatment plan, typically for less severe difficulties (DBT Group - Skills Only).
-All of our groups rotate through the four evidence-based DBT modules for adolescents: Emotion Regulation, Interpersonal Effectiveness, Distress Tolerance, and Walking the Middle Path.

 FREQUENTLY ASKED QUESTIONS